merely-useful/py-rse/index.md

 Motivation
 ----------

-Zipf’s Law is often stated as an observational pattern seen in the relationship between the frequency and rank of words in a text:
+Zipf's Law is often stated as an observational pattern seen in the relationship between the frequency and rank of words in a text:

 `"…the most frequent word will occur approximately twice as often